USP <61> and USP <62> Microbial Tests for Non-Sterile Products

 • The presence of disease, wounds, organ damage

-USP <62> Tests for Specified Organisms
+USP <62> Tests for Specified Microorganisms

-USP <62> results determine if objectionable microorganisms that could cause patient harm based on the route of administration are present in non-sterile drug substances or products.
+USP <62> test results determine if objectionable microorganisms that could cause patient harm based on the route of administration are present in non-sterile drug substances or products.
 The microorganisms of concern listed in USP <62> include:

 • Staphylococcus aureus

-• Pseudomonas aeuginosa
+• Pseudomonas aeruginosa

 • Salmonella